A Theoretical Framework for Statistical Evaluability of Generative Models: Perplexity as a Score Function

 \begin{restatable}{theorem}{TVandKLnegative} $f_{\TV}$ is not weakly evaluable by the nll score.
 Additionally, $f_{\beta-\KL}$ is not weakly evaluable by nll score for any $\beta \in \left(0,\frac{1}{2}\right)$. \end{restatable}

 At a high level, both of these metrics are geometrically misaligned from the nll score.
 In the case of the TV distance, the nll score can be unbounded, while total variation is bounded in $[0,1]$.
-Further, the nll score is fundamentally one-sided in the sense that it severely penalizes models for undercounting mass relative to $q^\star$, whereas TV distance is entirely governed by how much mass is ``moved'' by q with respect to $q^\star$, regardless of the direction.
+Further, the nll score is fundamentally one-sided in the sense that it severely penalizes models for undercounting mass relative to $q^\star$, whereas TV distance is entirely governed by how much mass is ``moved'' by $q$ with respect to $q^\star$, regardless of the direction.
 Our proof construction capitalizes on this mismatch, causing the nll score to misrank two models with a constant gap in their TV distance to $q^\star$.

-While $f_{\beta-\KL}(\cdot,q^\star)$ can still be unbounded unlike TV distance, the nll score is still highly sensitive to single points while $f_{\beta-\KL}$ allows us to ignore up $\beta$ mass of points.
+While $f_{\beta-\KL}(\cdot,q^\star)$ can still be unbounded unlike TV distance, the nll score is still highly sensitive to single points while $f_{\beta-\KL}$ allows us to ignore up to $\beta$ mass of points.
 This artifact of $f_{\beta-\KL}$ perhaps makes it more conducive to being evaluable in general compared to standard KL divergence, but this is not exploited by the nll score.
+However, the following result shows that $f_{\beta-\KL}$ is not strongly evaluable in general, so any positive result would be a weak one.